Logs

 Tip

 Copy the log OCID using Copy to use in the jobs and model deployment resources.
-For example, you can paste a job log OCID into multiple job runs for different configurations that can run simultaneously.
+For example, you can paste a job log OCID into several job runs for different configurations that can run simultaneously.